Derwen Cymru & Pobl

 A neutral palette of materials has been selected to establish a contemporary design whilst helping the building to fit into the surrounding environment.
 The materiality of the Community Hub differs from the accommodation blocks, with large expanses of glazing and an element of colour, providing a focal point to the development.
 The hub building has a feeling of transparency and inclusiveness, and will provide a community resource which can be enjoyed by all.

-The project received planning approval in January 2015 and should be on site in early 2016.
+The project received planning approval in January 2015 and was completed in Autumn 2018.